-You can learn how to deal with a manipulator and gain your freedom.
+When there is a manipulator in your life, you need to learn the way to deal with them and gain your freedom.
 It will take strength, endurance, and love to make this happen.

 I’ve told my story time and time again, speaking from angles of abuse, vengeance, and even ways of finding peace.
 I have explained from different perspectives in hopes of reaching all who may need help in their particular situations as well.
 Today, I just want to impart some simple knowledge on how to deal with a manipulator because, as you may already know, this is a fragile yet difficult task.

-Here’s what the urban dictionary has to say about a manipulator
+Who is a manipulator?
+Here’s what the urban dictionary has to say:

 “Someone who is well calculated and a polished liar.
 Manipulators are usually undetectable, and some may not act for personal gain but for a larger goal.
 Some do not put others in danger for the sake of the gain, but it is common that they do.
 A true manipulator’s personality is nothing similar to the way they are seen by others and is more often than not non-existent.”

 Hmm, interesting.
 So, apparently, a manipulator can be classified as several personality types according to this criteria.
 In its dysfunctional form, the manipulator can be narcissists, toxic, or even a mentally disabled person.